Last updated: May 26, 2026

 | Surface | Dirt, Turf, AW (all-weather) | Surface preference is real and often dramatic — a horse that has struggled on dirt may be a completely different animal on turf. |

 The class drop is one of the most important signals in the form.
-A horse that has been running in $25,000 claiming races and is entered today for $16,000 is dropping in class — it gets a full credit for every speed figure it earned at the higher level.
-A horse that ran its last three races in maiden claiming company and is now entered in an open claiming race is moving up — its figures need to be discounted slightly because it hasn’t yet proven itself against open competition.
-For a complete explanation of how the claiming system works within this context, see our claiming race guide.
+A horse that has been running in $25,000 claiming races and is entered today for $16,000 is dropping in class — it gets full credit for every speed figure it earned at the higher level.
+A horse moving up from maiden company needs a slight discount because it hasn’t yet proven itself against open competition.
+For a complete explanation of how the claiming system works within this context, see our guide to how claiming races work.

 Speed Figures Explained